 Having both a cat and dog (or more than one of each) in the same house can be a tough thing to handle.
 In fact, it might even spell disaster for some households.
 Cats and dogs don’t tend to get along, especially if you try to put them in the same area.
 But a clash of personalities and wills are just the beginning of your problems when it comes to having these two different fur kids in your home.

-Read more about the best self cleaning litter box
+Read more about the self cleaning litter boxes

 One of the big issues of having both cats and dogs as pets is when a dog get into the cat’s box.
 In truth, the dog eating the cat’s waste isn’t a huge thing to get worried about, unless it causes a huge mess every time.
 The likelihood of your dog getting sick from it is actually quite low.

 Overall, preventing dogs from getting into it is much better than just letting it happen.
 An ounce of prevention is better than a pound of cure and all that makes a lot of sense when a mess and angry animals could be involved.

 Why Do Dogs Raid The Litter Box?